JarnJung/ds525-capstone-project/README.md

 3. Enter 'username' and 'password'

-4. create your credentails to connect with Google Cloud Service
+4. create your credentails to connect with Google Cloud Service in Airflow

 5. Enable and Run the DAGs name 'load_station'